d-schneid/SOP/README.md

 ```

 Run `docker compose up -d` and navigate to `http://127.0.0.1` or your custom domain to access
-the application.
+the application (You might have to wait a few moments as database tables and migrations have
+to be run on first startup).

 ---

 ## Implementing own algorithms

 SOP supports outlier detection on user-written outlier detection algorithms written in python.
-These algorithm files have to contain a class which has the same name as the python file (case-insensitive) and is a subclass of the `pyod.models.base.BaseDetector` class and implement the required methods
+These algorithm files
+have to contain a class which has the same name as the python file (case-insensitive) and is a subclass of
+the `pyod.models.base.BaseDetector` class and implement the required methods
 (see [pyod BaseDetector documentation](https://pyod.readthedocs.io/en/latest/api_cc.html#pyod.models.base.BaseDetector))
 .

-For example, when you upload a python file where the class of the algorithm is called "CoolNewAlgorithm", the file needs to be named "coolnewalgorithm.py" or "cOoLnEwAlGoRiThM.py".
+For example, when you upload a python file where the class of the algorithm is called "CoolNewAlgorithm", the file needs
+to be named "coolnewalgorithm.py" or "cOoLnEwAlGoRiThM.py".

 You can upload your algorithms from inside the app in the "Algorithms" section.